 The character of the borrower needs to judge, and the willingness of the company to repay debt needs to ponder upon.
 The management, history, revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
 In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions. pipelines, stock performance and media coverages of the company should be taken into consideration to rightly make an opinion about the company

 The value of the collateral which has been pledged needs to be assessed, and proper valuation of the property/asset should be done keeping the loan to value ratioLoan To Value RatioThe loan to value ratio is the value of loan to the total value of a particular asset.
 Banks or lenders commonly use it to determine the amount of loan already given on a specific asset or the maintained margin before issuing money to safeguard from flexibility in value. in mind

 #3 – Capacity

-The capacity that the company’s financials and the future revenue projections of the company should be analyzed by the banker.
-Also, existing lenders which are already on the company’s balance sheet needs to be studied properly in order to get the right collateral before providing advances
+The capacity that the banker should analyze the company’s financials and the future revenue projections of the company.
+Also, existing lenders who are already on the company’s balance sheet needs to be studied properly to get the right collateral before providing advances

 #4 – Condition

-At last the overall environment and the market and industry condition should be kept in mind.
-External and internal factors that can affect the business in future should be considered and needs to be analysed in detail
+At last, the overall environment and the market and industry condition should be kept in mind.
+A Bank should consider and need to analyze in detail the external and internal factors that can affect the business in the future.

 Non-Performing Assets (NPA) Video